ericsongray/xfiles/cart-guide.md

-## refactor this cart into a function with prototype methods
+### Refactor this cart into a function with prototype methods
 ```
 let cart = [];
 const addItem = function (item) {